University Of Dublin City

 The University has a strong research focus and provides facilities for academic and cultural activities.

-You can study at the University from the beginning of September.
+You can study at the University starting at the beginning of September.

-This is the first time I’ve written about this topic, and I’m excited to share my findings.
+This is my first time writing about this topic, and I’m excited to share my findings.

-There’s no doubt that UCD is one of the best universities in Ireland.
-It’s renowned for its excellent education and the fact that students receive a first-rate experience from the moment they step foot on campus.
+Undoubtedly, UCD is one of the best universities in Ireland.
+It’s renowned for its excellent education and the fact that students receive a first-rate experience from the moment they step on campus.

 UCD also strongly focuses on research, which provides a solid foundation for any career path.

-But the main reason I’m writing this post is that I want to dispel the myth that only graduates can succeed in a university setting.
+However, I’m writing this post mainly to dispel the myth that only graduates can succeed in a university setting.

 History

-The University of Dublin City has been awarded a prestigious award for its outstanding support for students and their families.
+The University of Dublin City has received a prestigious award for its outstanding support of students and their families.

 The University’s ‘Family-Friendly’ status was rated based on several factors, including family support, childcare, and educational facilities.